 Question 1: What were the different oral traditions that formed the beginnings of Australian Literature?
 Illustrate with examples.

-Ans: Australian literature is a large body of writing that can include early versions and English translations of Aboriginal song sequences or folktales, the memoirs, journals and ballads of early European explorers and settlers.
-It also includes the more formal works of literature that followed as writing and publishing established its sway on the island continent.
-Like the literature of any other nation it captures in many ways the growth and development of Australia into the country that we know today.
+Ans: Australian literature consited of older forms and translated versions of Aboriginal song sequences or folktales, as well as memoirs, journals, and ballads of early European explorers and settlers.
+This also comprises relatively formalized works of literature that emerged when writing and printing became more entrenched on the island nation.
+Much like literature of any other country, it depicts Australia’s emergence into the country we recognize today in various ways.

-It can be said that much of what we can include under the category of Australian literature from the early phases of its development was not what would be traditionally considered literature.
-For example, the oral songs and stories of the Aboriginal peoples of Australia were passed on orally from generation to generation without being written.
-Even when they were recorded in English versions it was done more with an anthropological intention than a literary one.
-The idea was to learn more about the culture and values of the Aboriginal peoples from a scientific point of view than to study the aesthetic aspects of these creations.
-Similarly, the records, memoirs, diaries and journals that are today included under the study of literature were not always meant for this purpose.
-They were often the private or official records of explorers, administrators and settlers.
-However, these works are important sources that reveal how the land, circumstances and people of Australia evolved in the thoughts and imagination of the people who lived there or visited it.
-They show how Australian literature came to be written and the early influences on this body of writing.
+Much of what we may put in the category of Australian literature from the beginning stages of its development was not what would be called literature in the traditional sense.
+The Aboriginal peoples of Australia, for example, handed on their oral songs and stories from generation to generation without writing them down.
+Even when they were documented in English translations, it was with a more anthropological than literary aim.
+Rather than studying the aesthetic elements of these artefacts, the goal was to understand more about the Aboriginal peoples’ culture and values from a scientific standpoint.
+Moreover, the documents, memoirs, diaries, and notebooks that are now part of the literary study have not always been intended for this purpose.
+They included frequently explorers’, administrators’, and settlers’ private or official documents.
+These works, on the other hand, are essential resource for understanding how the land, conditions, and people of Australia evolved in the minds and imaginations of those who lived or visited the country.
+They demonstrate how Australian literature was created and the early influences that shaped it.